1994 Atlantic hurricane season: Tropical Storm Alberto

 The first storm of the season formed on June 30 near the western tip of Cuba.
 Initially tracking westward, the depression turned towards the north, though it remained poorly defined.
 Early on July 2, the depression organized into Tropical Storm Alberto.
 Alberto peaked as a tropical storm with winds of 65 mph, and made landfall near Destin, Florida on July 3.
 The storm quickly weakened to a tropical depression over Alabama as it continued to the northeast, but retained a well-organized circulation.
 High pressures built to its north and east, causing the remnant tropical depression to stall over northwestern Georgia.
 It began a westward drift and dissipated over central Alabama on July 7.

-Alberto triggered some of the worst flooding ever observed across portions of Georgia, Alabama, and Florida.
+Early in its duration, the storm dropped up to 10 in of rain over parts of Cuba.
+In the United States, Alberto triggered some of the worst flooding ever observed across portions of Georgia, Alabama, and Florida.
 As a result of the storm's slow motion, 27 in of rain fell in some locations.
-Due to flash flooding, 33 deaths were reported, primarily in Georgia.
-Over 18,000 homes were damaged or destroyed, and in excess of 1,000 roads sustained damage.
+Due to flash flooding, 33 deaths were reported, with 31 in Georgia and 2 in Alabama.
+Approximately 50,000 people evacuated their homes, while over 18,000 dwellings were damaged or destroyed, and in excess of 1,000 roads sustained damage.
 About 900000 acres of crops were affected by the storm, and 218 dams failed.
 Total damage from the storm amounted to $1.03 billion (1994 USD).
 The flooding from Alberto is considered one the worst natural disasters in Georgia's history.